Why Your First Improv Class Shouldn’t Be Scary

 When you realize the room celebrates the imperfections, the fear melts away.

-Improv Is About Skills, Not Talent
+Improv Is About Skills, Not Being Comedic

 • Listening